Milwaukee Police Department: Controversy

-Daniel Bell
+Killing of Daniel Bell

 In 1958, Officer Thomas Grady shot Daniel Bell in the back, killing him.
 Investigations at the time cleared Grady of any wrongdoing.
 In 1978, Grady's partner indicated that the officer had planted a knife on Bell's body to falsely indicate he had been armed.
-Grady plead guilty to reckless homicide and perjury.
+Grady pleaded guilty to reckless homicide and perjury.
 Milwaukee city officials, unwilling to pay the sum awarded to the Bell family, appealed and repeatedly refused the family's offers to settle for smaller sums.
 In September 1984, the U.S. Court of Appeals in Chicago awarded $1.6 million, twice the amount the family had offered to settle for earlier.

 Lawrencia "Bambi" Bembenek

 On May 28, 1981, police officer Lawrencia Bembenek murdered her husband's ex-wife.
-Her conviction, escape, and subsequent court proceedings received big media play.
+Her conviction, escape, and subsequent court proceedings received substantial media attention.

-Ernest Lacy
+Killing of Ernest Lacy

-On July 9, 1981, 22-year-old Ernest Lacy died after an officer put his knee on lacy's back or neck, causing him to die from lack of oxygen a short time later.
+On July 9, 1981, 22-year-old Ernest Lacy died after an officer put his knee on Lacy's back or neck, causing him to die from lack of oxygen a short time later.
 Afterwards, one officer was fired and the four were suspended.

-Jeffrey Dahmer
+Return of Konerak Sinthasomphone to Jeffrey Dahmer

 In the early morning hours of May 27, 1991, 14-year-old Konerak Sinthasomphone (the younger brother of a boy Dahmer had molested) was discovered on the street, wandering nude.
 Reports of the boy's injuries varied.
 Jeffrey Dahmer, who had drugged and raped the boy, told police that they had an argument while drinking, and that Sinthasomphone was his 19-year-old lover.
 Against the teenager's protests, police turned him over to Dahmer.
 The officers later reported smelling a strange odor, which was eventually found to be bodies in the back of his house.
 Later that night Dahmer killed and dismembered Sinthasomphone, keeping his skull as a souvenir.
 Dahmer went on to kill four more people.

 John Balcerzak and Joseph Gabrish, the two police officers who returned Sinthasomphone to Dahmer, were fired from the Milwaukee Police Department after their actions were widely publicized, including an audiotape of the officers making homophobic statements to their dispatcher and laughing about having reunited the "lovers."
 The two officers appealed their termination, and were reinstated with back pay.
 Balcerzak would go on to be elected president of the Milwaukee Police Association in May 2005.
 Gabrish went on to be captain of the Grafton Police Department before retiring in 2019, as well as the chief of police for the town of Trenton, Wisconsin, 30 miles north of Milwaukee.